luisantunesdeveloper/dot-files/README.md

 # Basic usage
-To use it please rename vimrc for .vimrc and place under your user directory
+To use it please rename vimrc for .vimrc and place under your user directory.
+TMUX config is also included.
+Configurations are self explanatory.

 # Some VIM Syntax

 ## verbs